SlicerIGT/aigt/UltrasoundSegmentation/README.md

 - UNet++ (`unetplusplus`)
 - UNETR (`unetr`)
 - SegResNet (`segresnet`)
+- Custom network (`custom`)
 - nnUNet (`nnunet`)

 Using any of the networks other than the nnUNet will use the hyperparameters described in the config file.
 Otherwise, due to the nature of the nnUNet, many of the hyperparameters will be automatically set and the config file will be ignored.
 However, using the nnUNet requires additional packages and flags to be set.
 This will be described in the following section.

+### Use a custom network architecture

+A custom network architecture (not from monai) can be trained as well, as long as it is a subclass of `torch.nn.Module`.
+To do this, include the full path of the network's `.py` file along with the name of the model class to the config file.
+An example is shown in [train_config.yaml](configs/train_config.yaml).

 ### Using the nnUNet